Cellulose vs. Fiberglass

 - Cellulose will not rot, decay or mildew, and it does not support fungus or mold growth.

 Will My Choice of Insulation Really Effect My Monthly Heating & Cooling Bills?

+YES!
 Utility bills were 32% lower in the cellulose insulated building.

 ~ Leominster Housing Authority